 That is, until the end.

 There is only one shot in the entire music video that has a rectangular composition.
-Only one shot where the set pieces form a rectangular frame.
-Only one shot where the composition is meant to indicate stability, strength, and comfort.
+Where the set pieces form a rectangular frame.
+Where the composition indicates stability, strength, and comfort.

 It’s the shot where her bandmates from MAMAMOO come to comfort her.

 While “Maria” deals with heavy concepts, it doesn’t end in sadness or misery, but in joy.
-It ends in a serene composition, where her friends are framed visually by a brightly lit environment.
+It ends in a serene composition.
+Her friends stand in a brightly lit environment.
 It communicates to us that in spite of the trials that Hwasa faces, she’s surrounded by people who love her.
 It doesn’t erase the burdens, but it provides reprieve.

 When making a movie or analyzing a movie, you have to keep in mind how pieces play into a greater whole.
 If there is a theme central to a story, every shot should enhance that theme, whether to exemplify or subvert it.
 “Maria” accomplishes this in every possible way.
 The whole of Hwasa’s work is, needless to say, positively breathtaking.
 The rawness, the vulnerability, and the creativity – these are the pieces that make up the future of K-Pop.